 OCaml is provided with a wide range of useful built-in functions, in addition to the ones we have already seen, called the OCaml Standard Library.
 These functions are divided into modules, one for each area of functionality (in the next chapter, we will learn how to write our own modules).
 Here are a few examples of modules in the standard library:

-module as an example.
+We will take the List module as an example.
 You can find

 the documentation for the OCaml Standard Library installed with your